Posted on August 5th, 2020

 While clutter and pet hair are visually distracting (and getting rid of pet hair is notoriously difficult), dirt – especially dirt that’s hard to see – deserves much more attention than it gets.
 Crumbs located in out-of-the-way spots are a magnet for pests, such as insects and rodents, and letting dust accumulate in these areas can trigger allergies and asthma in sensitive individuals.
 If you live in a humid region, failing to clean every part of your home thoroughly can also leave it vulnerable to mold and mildew growth.

 If you want to safeguard your investment and keep your family healthy by improving indoor air quality, there’s no way around it: You can’t ignore hard-to-reach spots when you clean.
-Fortunately, tackling these areas can be made a lot easier with the right equipment and techniques.
-If you’d rather a professional home cleaning company take care of the cleaning for you, get in touch today.
-In the guide below, we’ll discuss our favorite ways to clean awkward, inaccessible places around the home:
+Fortunately, tackling these awkward, inaccesible areas can be much easier with the right equipment and techniques.
+In the guide below, we’ll discuss our favorite ways how to clean hard-to-reach places around the home:

 The areas under heavy appliances (like the fridge, washer, and dryer) are frequently overlooked, and it’s easy to see why.
 Unless you’re very strong, trying to move these appliances to clean under them can be difficult and risky.
 Fortunately, there’s a way to keep the spaces under your appliances clean without giving yourself a backache (or worse): Attach a microfiber cloth to the end of a broom handle with an elastic band, then sweep the cloth under each appliance.
 When you’ve successfully swept the crumbs and dust out from under them, use a vacuum or dustpan to dispose of the debris.